seancrater/fetch-multiple/README.md

   // }
 ```

-The only argument that the `fetchAll` function requires is an object of URLs as keys and values of the desired parsing method.
+The only argument that the `fetchMultiple` function requires is an object of URLs as keys and values of the desired parsing method.

 Available parsing methods are based on what the fetch protocol is capable of:
 ```